-Vision of Community Solar
+Vision for Developing Community Solar Program

-It is 2030, and 11 MW of community solar has been established locally.
+By 2030, 11 MW of community solar has been established locally.
 As our community builds demand for community solar, the landfill solar site in opened for public subscriptions and the City's demand for renewable energy is moved to create even more local renewable energy generation.

-Office of Sustainability and Innovation
+Office of Sustainability and Innovations

+- DTE Energy

-- DTE - State of Michigan
+- State of Michigan

-Partner organizations
+- Partner organizations